libxsmm/libxsmm/README.md

 <a name="zero-config-abi"></a>In contrast to [header-only](#zero-config) which does not require configuration by default, 3rd-party build systems can compile and link LIBXSMM's sources but still avoid configuring the library (per `libxsmm_config.py`).
 The prerequisite to omit configuration is to opt-in by defining LIBXSMM_DEFAULT_CONFIG (`-D`).
 The zero-config feature is not available for LIBXSMM's Fortran interface.

 **NOTE**: By default, C/C++ and FORTRAN compilers are needed (some sample code is written in C++).
 Beside of specifying the compilers (`make CXX=g++ CC=gcc FC=gfortran` and maybe `AR=ar`), the need for a FORTRAN compiler can be relaxed (`make FC=` or `make FORTRAN=0`).
-The latter affects the availability of the MODule file and the corresponding 'libxsmm.f' library (the interface 'libxsmm.f' is still generated).
+The latter affects the availability of the MODule file and the corresponding `libxsmm.f` library (the interface `libxsmm.f` is still generated).

 The build system considers a set of given key-value pairs as a single unique build and triggers a rebuild for a distinct set of flags.
 For more advanced builds or additional background, please consult the section about [Customization](documentation/libxsmm_tune.md).
-To generate the interface of the library inside of the 'include' directory and to build the static library (by default, STATIC=1 is activated).
+To generate the interface of the library inside of the `include` directory and to build the static library (by default, STATIC=1 is activated).
 Run any (or both) of the following command(s):

 ```bash
 make STATIC=0